Glitch752/OnScreenOCR/README.md

 ## Installation
 You may download the application from the releases page.
 Currently, I only distribute x64 Windows binaries (since support for other platforms is untested and some features are not implemented on other platforms).
+I distribute an installer (`OnScreenOCR.exe`) and a standalone executable (`OnScreenOCRStandalone.exe`).
-The application is bundled as a single executable, so you can run it and it will create an icon in your tray while running.
+The application will create an icon in your tray while running.
 The default keybind is `Shift + Alt + Z`, but you may change this within the overlay.

 ## Configuration
 Configuration files are stored under your user's configuration directory.